Parents' guide to 30 hours of free childcare

 - there are 2 foster parents in the same fostering household, both are engaging in paid work outside their role as a foster parent.

-Foster carers will need to speak with their social worker who will need to complete a separate application form before an eligibility check is completed (not through HMRC).
+Foster carers will need to talk to their social worker.
+The worker must complete a separate form before an eligibility check.
+This is not done through HMRC.

-If you are fostering a child from outside of Kent you should contact the supervising social worker from that authority and apply through them.
+If you are fostering a child from outside of Kent, you should contact the supervising social worker from that authority.
+You can apply through them for the funding.

-Not all providers take part in the 30 hours of free childcare offer.
-If your current or chosen provider is not offering 30 hours free childcare per week you may wish to consider alternative providers who may be able to meet your needs.
-You can also split your hours over more than 1 provider, but at no more than 2 sites in a day.
-Therefore you could consider finding 2 providers willing to work in partnership to meet your needs, one of which must be signed up to deliver 30 hours.
+You may also split your hours over more than 1 provider, but at no more than 2 sites in a day.
+Therefore you could consider finding 2 providers willing to work in partnership to meet your needs, one of which must be signed up to deliver 30-hours.

-If you have been offered a place you will need to provide the following information to your childcare provider:
+If you have been offered a place you will need to provide:

 - your child's birth certificate

-- National Insurance number of either parent who made the application to chosen childcare provider and;
+- the National Insurance number of either parent who made the application to the chosen childcare provider

-The provider will then verify and validate the code, ask you to complete a parental declaration and agree a start date for your child to begin accessing 30 hours free childcare per week.
+- agree a start date for your child to begin accessing 30-hours free childcare per week.

 You can: